United States Department of State list of Foreign Terrorist Organizations: Delisted FTOs

-The following groups have been removed from the Department of State's list as of December 1, 2021, most due to having been disbanded and thus being no longer active.
+The following groups have been removed from the Department of State's list as of July 2025, most due to having been disbanded and thus being no longer active.

 Controversies

-The 2012 delisting of Mujahedin-e Khalq (MEK) was supported by numerous US lawmakers, and defense and foreign policy officials, but was criticized by the National Iranian American Council.
-The Treasury Department investigated allegations that payments to former Pennsylvania Governor Ed Rendell, on behalf of his lobbying for the MEK, had violated the legal ban on material support for an FTO.
+The MEK had been designated a "foreign terrorist organization" in 1997 in order to improve relations with Tehran and then president Mohammad Khatami.

 In November 2013, the State Department listed the Nigerian terrorist organization Boko Haram as an FTO.
 In 2014, Republican members of Congress criticized the State Department for not designating the group as an FTO earlier.

-In August 2014 the Christian Science Monitor reported that U.S. military was coordinating with Kurdish forces in Iraq, including elements of the PKK, seemingly in violation of the ban on assistance to a designated FTO.
+In August 2014, the Christian Science Monitor reported that U.S. military was coordinating with Kurdish forces in Iraq, including elements of the PKK, seemingly in violation of the ban on assistance to a designated FTO.